TSMotter/active-object/doc/doc.md

 # Documentation

-- Find the documentation for the Demonstration example inside `demo/doc` folder
+- Find the documentation for the Demonstration example in [demo/doc/demo-doc.md](/demo/doc/demo-doc.md)